Pseudo-Stereo Inputs: A Solution to the Occlusion Challenge in Self-Supervised Stereo Matching: Conclusion

 \section{Conclusion}

 In this work, we propose a self-supervised stereo matching paradigm with the core idea of a pseudo-stereo inputs strategy.
-This method effectively addresses the occlusion issue, which has consistently hindered the performance of direct self-supervised stereo matching.
-Both qualitative and quantitative experiments demonstrate a significant improvement over existing direct self-supervised methods based on photometric consistency.
+This method effectively addresses the occlusion issue, which has consistently hindered the performance of self-supervised stereo matching.
+Extensive experiments validate our method's success in handling occlusions and demonstrate its robustness and generality across diverse datasets and network backbones.

-In future research, we aim to extend this methodology to other related challenges.
-For instance, similar occlusion issues are also present in self-supervised optical flow estimation problems.
-The notable effectiveness of decoupling input and feedback images in stereo matching suggests a potential solution for addressing occlusions in self-supervised optical flow estimation as well.
-In addition to this, large visual models have now become crucial for further enhancing the capabilities of learning-based methods.
-Their reliance on vast amounts of training data has made the effective utilization of easily accessible unannotated data an urgent requirement.
-The self-supervised method proposed in this paper offers new insights into exploiting information from unlabeled stereo image pairs, which may be referenced for further application in these areas.
+Despite our significant progress on occlusions, this work does not propose explicit solutions for other challenges, such as textureless and reflective regions.
+In fact, unlike occlusions, providing accurate feedback for these ill-posed regions is inherently intractable with binocular cues alone.
+A promising solution is the multi-frame self-supervised paradigm, as explored in \cite{wangUnifiedUnsupervisedOpticalFlow2019a}.
+This creates a powerful synergy: temporal consistency across frames is key to resolving ambiguities in areas like textureless regions, while the accuracy of the single-frame disparity estimation is core to resolving depth ambiguities of moving objects.
+The substantially enhanced reliability of disparity estimation achieved by our work provides a much stronger foundation for this paradigm, creating significant potential to better leverage multi-frame information and tackle the remaining challenges in self-supervised 3D perception.